 Some people hold onto emotional baggage for many years due to not letting themselves process emotions from a previous relationship.
 You are going to feel emotional after breaking up with someone in most situations.
-Some people will feel a sense of relief if a relationship was really negative, and others will feel very sad if they loved the person that they were with.
+Some people will feel a sense of relief if a relationship was really negative, feeling the time was right when to walk away from a relationship, and others will feel very sad if they loved the person that they were with.
 It doesn’t really matter what your emotions are.
 It just matters that you allow yourself to feel.
 It's important to let our feelings come and go.
 Trying to avoid feelings does not make them go away-in fact, it often makes them stronger.

 Take the time to be sad if you need to.
 Allow yourself to cry and know that this doesn’t make you weak or unusual.
 Gender has nothing to do with how you process emotions from a breakup either-it's completely normal for boys and men to cry after a relationship ends.
 You need to be honest about your feelings so that you can get it all out.
 It’s fine to be in a negative place when something like this happens so long as you don’t try to stay there too long.
 Be ready to process your emotions and know that you don’t have to do this alone.
 As you accept your emotions and let yourself feel them, they can start to fade away.
 It should allow you to get yourself to a better place so that you can love again.

 Let Your Support System Help

 Your support system is going to be a big part of helping you to move on after you have gone through a breakup.
 People need to have a support system in place for moments just like this, and they want to be there for you, too.
 If you have people that you can turn to when you’re feeling down, then you’re going to have a much better time getting over everything.
 Your people will be there for you and they can help you with many things.
 Sometimes you just might want to vent, and other times, it might be more about seeing advice.
 Don’t hesitate to reach out to friends and family when you’re going through a situation like this.